esphome/issues/.github/ISSUE_TEMPLATE/bug_report.md

 ```

-**Traceback (if applicable):**
+**Logs (if applicable):**
 <!--
-Please copy the traceback here if compilation is failing.
-If possible, also connect to the ESP over USB and copy its logs into the backticks.
+Please copy the debug log here.
+If possible, also connect to the ESP over USB and copy those logs into the backticks.
 -->
 ```
+PASTE DEBUG LOG HERE

 ```